snowplow-archive/snowplow.github.com/_posts/2014-04-17-spark-example-project-released.md

 <h2><a name="help">3.
 Getting help</a></h2>
 </div>

+As always with Snowplow releases, if you do run into any issues or don't understand any of the above changes, please [raise an issue] [issues] or get in touch with us via [the usual channels] [talk-to-us].

 <div class="html">
 <h2><a name="thoughts">4.
 Thoughts on Spark</a></h2>
 </div>

-Although it is early days, I was impressed with Spark, and very pleased to have it running on Elastic MapReduce in exactly the same fashion as our existing Scalding jobs.
+Although it is early days, I was impressed with Spark, and very pleased to have it running on Elastic MapReduce in the same fashion as our existing Scalding jobs.

-In particular, I like Spark's use of in-memory processing, where in contrast Hadoop can be rather disk-intensive.
-I also like Spark's tight focus: where Hadoop is an entire data ecosystem (file system, cluster management, job scheduling etc), Spark is much more manageable, being designed to work with other great technology such as [Apache Mesos] [mesos], [Typesafe Akka] [akka], [HDFS] [hdfs] et al.
+In particular, I like Spark's use of in-memory processing, where in contrast Hadoop jobs can be rather disk-intensive.
+I also like Spark's narrow focus: where Hadoop is an entire data ecosystem (file system, cluster management, job scheduling etc), Spark is much more manageable in scope, being designed to work with other great technology such as [Apache Mesos] [mesos], [Typesafe Akka] [akka], [HDFS] [hdfs] et al.

 Separately, at Snowplow are also closely following the Spark Streaming project, and excited about Amazon's [work adding Kinesis support] [kinesis-spark-streaming] there.